numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 It must also always require require two steps of dispatching (one to the ``Unit`` DType and a second one for the numerical type).

-Further, the efficient implementation will require the ability to fetch and reuse the inner-loop function from another ``ArrayMethod``.
+Furthermore, the efficient implementation will require the ability to fetch and reuse the inner-loop function from another ``ArrayMethod``.
 (Which is probably necessary for users like Numba, but it is uncertain whether it should be a common pattern and it cannot be accessible from